techidaily/site-win11-tips/source/_posts/mastering-the-installation-of-google-play-in-w11.md

  The next set of steps involve downloading a Gitbub repository, MagiskOnWSALocal, to integrate Magisk root and Google Apps into WSA.

-1. Go to the[MagiskOnWSALocal page](https://github.com/LSPosed/MagiskOnWSALocal) on GitHub.
+1. Go to the [MagiskOnWSALocal page](https://github.com/LSPosed/MagiskOnWSALocal) on GitHub.
 2. Click the**Code** drop-down in the top right corner.
 ![copy github url magiskonwsa](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/copy-github-url-magiskonwsa.jpg)
 3. Copy the**GitHub URL** under the**HTTPS** tab.